Ronnie Woo: Television and guest appearances

 Woo was a guest chef expert on Season 4 of Home Made Simple on the Oprah Winfrey Network (OWN) and was added to the cast as a regular chef expert in season 5.
 He has made guest appearances on Tyra Banks's FABLife (where Chrissy Teigen asked him to cook shirtless), Fuse's Big Freedia: Queen of Bounce, and is a regular contributor to Good Day LA.
 Woo has also made a celebrity chef appearance on NBC's Food Fighters.
 In 2016, Woo joined the cast of Logo TV's Secret Guide To Summer for a one-hour summer special.
 Woo is a regular chef guest on The Rachael Ray Show and Hallmark Channel's The Home and Family Show.

 Woo was a featured guest on Food Network's The Kitchen, Hollywood Today Live, and featured guest judge on the Thanksgiving episode of Food Network's Beat Bobby Flay in 2017.
 In the second half of the year, he was hired as the LA correspondent for the Scripps Network Interactive Digital platform, Genius Kitchen.
 In 2018, he made a second guest appearance on Food Network's The Kitchen, along with multiple judging appearances on episodes of Food Network's Beat Bobby Flay.
 Ronnie has made several appearances on CMT's talk show, Pickler & Ben and even co-hosted a special cooking/dating episode called "Cooking For Love With Chef Ronnie Woo" for Pickler & Ben in 2019.
 In the fall of 2019, Woo was a guest on The Kelly Clarkson Show.

 Woo makes regular guest appearances on The Today Show, The Rachael Ray Show, and The Home and Family Show.

 In the beginning of 2022, Woo made a special appearance on the Kevin Hart Winter Olympics Tailgate Party special that aired exclusively on Peacock (streaming service).
 Woo is also a celebrity judge on the Netflix show Is It Cake?.
+In 2025, Woo was a guest judge on America's Test Kitchen: The Next Generation.